 What Do They Offer?

-The biggest thing the offer is Stock Advisor.
+The biggest thing they offer is Stock Advisor.

-The Stock Advisor is where you can find David and Tom Gardner's top stock recommendations.
+The Stock Advisor is where you can find The Motley Fool's top stock recommendations.
 Additionally, you get the following:

 - Two new stock picks each month — the latest stock recommendations delivered monthly.